Automattic/jetpack/to-test.md

 4. With Author B, create a new, non shared Publicize connection.
 5. With Author A, publish a new post.
 That post should not be sent to the non-shared Publicize connection you created with Author B.

+### Shortcodes

+We now prefix the new Quiz Shortcode CSS classes to avoid conflicts with other Quiz plugins.
+To test this, start by creating a Quiz as explained [here](https://en.support.wordpress.com/quiz-shortcode/).

+You'll want to make sure the quiz is then properly displayed in your theme.

 ### Widgets

 **Twitter Widget:** We've added back an option that had been removed by mistake in a previous Jetpack release.
 To use the No Scrollbar" option, you should not specify a number of tweets in the widget settings, and check the "No Scrollbar" option.

 **Top Posts Widget:** We've fixed layout issues when the Top Posts Widget was set to use the "List" layout.
 To test this fix, go to Appearance > Widgets, and create a new Top Posts Widget.
 Then, choose the list layout.
 The widget should then be displayed properly on your site.
 In a browser inspector, check the widget's image URLs.
 They should use Photon and should include `resize=40,40` at the end of the URL.

+**Upcoming Events Widget:** We've made to that widget to avoid conflicts with other plugins using the sane class name.
+Try adding that widget to your site, then update to Jetpack 4.6 Beta and see if the widget is still there and is displayed properly.

+**Google Translate Widget:** like for the widget above, we've prefixed the widget class name to avoid conflicts.

 ### Final Notes